shalini118/Electronic-Cart/README.md

-# E-Commerce (Ecart) React Project [Live Link](https://e-cart-five-psi.vercel.app/)
+# E-Commerce (Electronic Cart) React Project [Live Link](https://electronic-cart.vercel.app/)

 ## Project Overview

-This is a frontend-only React project (Ecart) that provides an online shopping experience for users.
+This is a frontend-only React project (Electronic Cart) that provides an online electronic items shopping experience for users.
 The project includes features such as product browsing, cart management, product details, and order placement.

 ## Features